Why does the California State Senate Still Oppose Sports Betting?

 There were formerly four sports betting-related proposals up for a vote in November.
 To qualify for the November ballot, the organizations sponsoring each initiative needed to collect almost 1 million valid signatures from Californians.
 Only two of the four proposals made it across the finish line with the required signatures in tow by the deadline of June 25.
 Therefore, the only initiatives California voters were considering are Proposition 27 and Proposition 26.
 Before discussing the reason behind opposing the bill, let’s see what these Propositions offered.

-This proposal aims to make mobile and online sports betting legal for California residents over the age of 21.
+This proposal aims to make mobile and online California sports betting legal for the residents over the age of 21.
 It would give tribal organizations in the state the authority to work with online bookmakers and provide sports betting outside tribal territories.
 Prop 27 is the result of a coalition of seven members, which are:

 - Bally’s Interactive